 The Office for the Arts has established the International Decade of Indigenous Languages Directions Group (Directions Group) to shape Australia's participation in the UNESCO International Decade of Indigenous Languages 2022–2032 (the International Decade).
 The Directions Group was formed through an Expression of Interest (EOI) process that received 58 applications assessed by a panel that included key First Nations stakeholders.

-The Directions Group is comprised of 18 members: 13 Aboriginal and Torres Strait Islander members, including two members representing First Languages Australia; and five ex-officio members from key Government agencies (the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, Australian Institute of Aboriginal and Torres Strait Islander Studies, the Department of Foreign Affairs and Trade, the National Indigenous Australians Agency and the Department of Education).
+The Directions Group is comprised of 18 members: 13 Aboriginal and Torres Strait Islander members, including two members representing First Languages Australia; and five ex-officio members from key Government agencies (the Office for the Arts (OFTA), Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), the Department of Foreign Affairs and Trade (DFAT), the National Indigenous Australians Agency (NIAA) and the Department of Education).

-The key purpose of the Directions Group is to develop the Australian National Action Plan for the International Decade in partnership with Government, as well as provide strategic policy direction and work on key projects, such as planning for an Australian launch event.
+One of the key activities of the Directions Group has been to develop the Australian National Action Plan for the International Decade in partnership with Government, as well as provide strategic policy direction and work on key projects, such as planning for an Australian launch event.

 Australia's International Decade of Indigenous Languages Directions Group's first meeting in Canberra, May 2022.

-Members of the Directions Group pictured left to right: Phillemon Mosby, Denise Smith-Ali, Vicki Couzens, Jillian Mundy, Daryn McKenny, Shania Armstrong, Annalee Pope, Gawura Wanambi, Joyce Bonner and Beau Williams.
+Canberra Meeting: First Nations members of the Directions Group pictured left to right: Phillemon Mosby, Denise Smith-Ali, Vicki Couzens, Jillian Mundy, Daryn McKenny, Shania Armstrong, Annalee Little, Gawura Wanambi, Joyce Bonner and Beau Williams.

-Missing from the Photo: Clayton Cruse, Lorraine Injie, Desmond Crump, Doug Marmion (AIATSIS), Emma Lattimore (NIAA) and Pauline Halchuk (OFTA).
+Missing from the Photo: Clayton Cruse, Lorraine Injie and Desmond Crump.

-• developed a high level framework for the National Action Plan which will focus on five key themes for the Decade—the five themes are:
+- co-authored Voices of Country—Australia's National Action Plan for the International Decade.
+The Action Plan focuses on five key themes for the Decade—the five themes are:

 2. Aboriginal and Torres Strait Islander communities are centre